NicholasPerell/Artemis/README.md

 Another important value the Goddess has is the <ins>Globally Loaded Flag Bundles</ins> array.
 All attemps at delivery from archers or arrows will take the flags here into account.

-## Future Plans / Progress towards 0.2
+## Future Plans (0.3 and beyond)

-*Artemis* was intially a 6-week project.
-Given what's here, it has some ways to go with being a robust Unity package, and Perell can see where this can go in the future (and it's an open source project, so having this as an ongoing side-project feels fitting).
+Development on *Artemis* has been fueled by a desire to make something both unique and robust for Unity developers.
+Perell can see where this can go in the future (and it's an open source project, so having this as an ongoing side-project feels fitting).
 Some planned additions:

- - [x] The option to make the priority value based off the number of flags it sets off (as opposed to a static value) so *Artemis* can instead emulate bark systems in games like in Left 4 Dead 2[^3].
- - [x] Looking for alternatives to strings for ID's because having symbols would run much better[^3].
-This also helps manage the possible flags[^whyenum].
- - [x] Giving archers options in regards to refreshing when they're out of arrows.
- - [x] Alternatives to a priority queue for an archer's logic. (ex: ranks the arrows by value, but will pull from most valuable arrows at random as if it's another general pool)
- - [x] Archers tracking what bundles have been dumped into or dumped from it.
- - [x] Flag Bundles that can be loaded in or out as needed to cut down the number of items.
- - [x] Hierarchal partitioning[^3] options for Archers to optimize their decision making process.
- - [x] "All" listing to allow certain flags to be skipped to widen who is allowed to respond.
- - [x] Custom Editors.
  - [ ] Save/load capabilities for the whole narrative.
- - [ ] New documentation. 🛠️ (Currently in Progress!)
+ - [ ] Additional pipeline options for users to plan out the narrative logic in a way that suits them.
+ - [ ] Debugging tools to analyze the rules, world state data, and archer decision-making.
- - [ ] More examples and scenes demonstrating how you can use *Artemis*!
+ - [ ] More examples and scenes demonstrating how you can use *Artemis*! 🛠️ (Currently in Progress!)

 ## Credits